awsdocs/aws-codedeploy-user-guide/doc_source/security_iam_service-with-iam.md

 ### Service roles<a name="security_iam_service-with-iam-roles-service"></a>

 This feature allows a service to assume a [service role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-role) on your behalf\.
 This role allows the service to access resources in other services to complete an action on your behalf\.
-Service roles appear in your IAM account and are owned by the account\.
-This means that an IAM administrator can change the permissions for this role\.
+Service roles appear in your AWS account and are owned by the account\.
+This means that a user can change the permissions for this role\.
 However, doing so might break the functionality of the service\.

 CodeDeploy supports service roles\.